mizutanilab/RecView/README.md

 Concise help can be found in the 'Help'-'About' menu.
 We believe that this program is self-explanatory, but the following tips would be helpul.

 <B>Installation</B>
-Download the RecView executable (and CUDA library files, if needed) and place them any folder you like.
+Download x64 or x86 executable and place it any folder you like.

 <B>Execution</B>
 Double click the 'RecView' executable.